openebs/website/website/src/blogs/2018-12-07-openebs-0-8-release-allows-you-to-snapshot-and-clone-cstor-volumes.md

 - Kubernetes mainly focuses on the workflow of attaching Storage to Applications, but not managing the Storage itself.
 The Agility that Cloud Native Architectures bring are somewhat lost when a dependency is created on one specialized team ( Storage IT Team) which essentially slows down the Application Delivery Process.
 - Enterprises want the same experience with their Kubernetes Clusters whether they opt for Managed Kubernetes Clusters or have their own Kubernetes Clusters either On Premise or in Public/Private Cloud.

-*cStor Storage Engine* — being developed in the user space doesn’t require any special Kernel taints and just works on *any platform* of user’s choice — whether On Premise or On Cloud.
+`cStor Storage Engine` — being developed in the user space doesn’t require any special Kernel taints and just works on `any platform` of user’s choice — whether On Premise or On Cloud.

-*NDM* — addresses another missing aspect from Kubernetes about handling various types of Disks (or Storage Devices) connected to the Kubernetes Nodes and managing them, the Kubernetes way!
+`NDM` — addresses another missing aspect from Kubernetes about handling various types of Disks (or Storage Devices) connected to the Kubernetes Nodes and managing them, the Kubernetes way!

 As one CTO evaluating OpenEBS, put it:

-> “I love OpenEBS Architecture, it helps remove the layers from the application delivery process.
+> `I love OpenEBS Architecture, it helps remove the layers from the application delivery process.
 There is no need for a dedicated storage administrator or team.
-I can easily scale up and down this solution.”
+I can easily scale up and down this solution.`

 In the spirit of Open Source Transparency, the CTO reached out to us to share his admiration for OpenEBS and express his concern over performance of OpenEBS running completely in User space.
 The fact that none of the other Storage Providers do this and when push comes to shove, CTO office needs to convince the DevOps Teams to pick OpenEBS over traditional/non-cloud native Storage Systems.
 DevOps Teams are aware of exactly where those legacy solutions break due to their distributed nature, and they also hold a long sustained perception of Kernel being faster than User space.